- Best travel time

 Trees and shrubs wake up from their hibernation and everywhere you see is an explosion of colorful flowers, not to forget the magical cherry blossoms.

-The temperatures range in between a brisk 10 degrees Celcius to an enjoyable 23 degrees Celcius.
+The temperatures range from a brisk 10 degrees Celcius to an enjoyable 23 degrees Celcius.

 You will need a jacket as temperatures drop as soon as the sun sets.